-

 Glencore’s cobalt supply chain

-Around 80% of cobalt produced in the DRC does not involve any form of ASM or child labour.
-This includes Glencore's industrial assets; we do not tolerate any form of child, forced, or compulsory labour anywhere in our business or our supply chain.
-We do not purchase, process or sell ore from ASM activities.
+The majority of cobalt produced in the DRC comes from large-scale mining operations.
+Glencore does not tolerate any form of child, forced, or compulsory labour anywhere in our business or our supply chain.
+Our DRC operations do not purchase, process or sell ore from ASM activities.

 While most of the cobalt we supply to the market is from our own operations, we also source some from a select group of third-party suppliers.
-Recognising the specific supply chain risks for cobalt, such as ASM, we prioritised rolling-out our enhanced supply chain due diligence process to our cobalt purchasing activities and have identified no significant adverse human rights impacts.
+Our enhanced supply chain due diligence process has identified no significant adverse human rights impacts in our cobalt purchasing activities.

-As a member of the Responsible Minerals Initiative (RMI) and the Global Battery Alliance we participate in programmes to develop frameworks and standards that support responsible ASM.
-In 2020, we worked with the RMI to pilot its Responsible Minerals Assurance Process (RMAP).
+In 2020, we worked with the Responsible Minerals Initiative (RMI) to pilot its Responsible Minerals Assurance Process (RMAP).
 The RMAP uses independent third-party assessments of smelter and refinery management systems and sourcing practices to validate conformance with RMAP standards.
-RMAP standards meet the requirements of the OECD Due Diligence Guidance and the US Dodd-Frank Wall Street Reform and Consumer Protection Act.
-KCC is listed in the conformant cobalt refiners list of the RMI and regularly undergoes the RMAP, with the findings published on Glencore and the RMI’s websites.
+RMAP standards are designed to meet the requirements of the OECD Due Diligence Guidance and the US Dodd-Frank Wall Street Reform and Consumer Protection Act.
+KCC is listed in the conformant cobalt refiners list of the RMI and regularly undergoes the RMAP, with the findings published on the Glencore and RMI’s websites.

 MRM’s operations are on or near the traditional lands of Indigenous peoples.
 Studies including archaeological and ethnographic surveys dating back to the mid-1960s have identified several culturally significant sites in the mine lease area.